-QUESTION: Wondering if the Davis-Stirling Act addresses Airbnb and how associations can deal with problems created by short-term rentals.
+QUESTION: Does the Davis-Stirling Act addresses Airbnb and how associations can deal with problems created by short-term rentals?

 - A minimum 7-day rental period